NiklasRosenstein/slap/README.md

     $ shore update

+__Bumping the version number__

-To bump the version number of your package at the same time, simply add the `--version X.Y.Z` option add the specify `--hotfix`, `--patch`, `--minor` or `--major` flags.
-Note that this will also update the version number in any files that shore knows also contain the version number (eg. the entrypoint source file of your package that contains the `__version__` variable).
+To bump the version number of your package at the same time, simply add the `--version X.Y.Z` option add the specify `--patch`, `--minor` or `--major` flags.
+Note that this will also update the version number in any files that shore knows also contain the version number (eg. the entrypoin source file of your package that contains the `__version__` variable).

-    $ shore update --minor
+    $ shore bump --minor

 __Publishing your package__